Yamil-Serrano/DNA-Sequence-Alignment/README.md

 ## Example CSV Format

-In the "Test_files" folder you will find an example of the .csv file that you can use.
+In the "resources/Test_files" folder you will find an example of the .csv file that you can use.

 ## License